I am pleased to report that during the year 2014-15 (FY15), Bank of

 not only to improve its own internal processes but also to increase

 facilities and services for its customers.

-To enhance the customer experience in alternative delivery channels,
+With the purpose to enhance the customer experience in alternative

-Banking facility was made available on all smart-phones/tablets offering
+Banking facility is made available on all Smart-phones/tablets offering

 comfort of anywhere banking to its customers.
-Internet Banking
+Internet Banking has been

-Uganda, Kenya, Mauritius, Seychelles, Botswana, New Zealand, UAE, Fiji,
+Kenya, Mauritius, Seychelles, Botswana, New Zealand, UAE, Fiji, UK,

 Mobile Banking - one more alternate delivery channel that offers